track-gap-ana/filter/README.md

 #### Background samples:
 Running to `--redo` the csv files already created with 100 events, explicit calling of the hist flags, and the type of histogram you're making is for later stack plots.
 Running `--withbkg` means you are doing bkg *only* histograming.

-`python src/trackgapana.py --redo --fast --var --type stack --withbkg `
+`python src/trackgapana.py --redo --var --type stack --withbkg `

 ##### Signal samples:

 Same as bkg except without `--withbkg` flag
 `python src/trackgapana.py --redo --var --type stack`

-All event trees should now be in `.csv` files in your outdir, including your CORSIKA trees, signal samples, and CORSIKA weight (the `.hdf5` file).
+All event trees should now be in `.hdf5` files in your outdir, including your CORSIKA file (with calculated variables plus relevant variables for weighting during plotting), and signal files.

 ```
 bash-4.2$ ls outdir/